-Figure 1: Schedule obtained for the three functions under the solution illustrated in Listing 1, when their computation times are negligible (a) and when they are not (b).
+Fig. 1.
+Schedule obtained for the three functions under the solution illustrated in Listing 1, when their computation times are negligible (a) and when they are not (b).
 Triangles below the axes denote activation times and vertical bands represent minor-cycle suspension intervals (the number on top is the value of the counter).

-Figure 2: Schedule obtained for the three functions under the solution illustrated in Listing 2, for different values of the computation times.
+Fig. 2.
+Schedule obtained for the three functions under the solution illustrated in Listing 2, for different values of the computation times.

-(i.e., temporarily interrupted to be later resumed) during their execution.
-For instance, in the schedule of Figure 2b, at time t = 10 function1 should be reactivated, but it cannot run since the sketch will call it in the next cycle, after the execution of function3, which completes at time t = 25, i.e., in the middle of the third period of function1.
+the intervals [10, 20], [30, 40], [60, 70], [80, 90], and so on).
+The problem is that the functions are executed one after the other and cannot be preempted (i.e., temporarily interrupted to be later resumed) during their execution.
+For instance, in the schedule of Fig. 2b, at time t = 10 function1 should be reactivated, but it cannot run since the sketch will call it in the next cycle, after the execution of function3, which completes at time t = 25, i.e., in the middle of the third period of function1.
 This type of problem can only be solved by handling the functions by a preemptive scheduler.